HUGO

 {{ end }}

-See the example Vimeo shortcode below for .IsNamedParams
+See the example Vimeo shortcode below for .IsNamedParams in action.

-to access all the normal page variables.
+You can also use the variable .Page to access all the normal page variables.

 A shortcodes can also be nested.
-In a nested shortcode, you can access the parent shortcode context with .Parent
+In a nested shortcode, you can access the parent shortcode context with .Parent variable.
+This can be very useful for inheritance of common shortcode parameters from the root.

 Checking for Existence

-in that page template, providing the name of the shortcode.
+You can check if a specific shortcode is used on a page by calling .HasShortcode in that page template, providing the name of the shortcode.
 This is sometimes useful when you want to include specific scripts or styles in the header that are only used by that shortcode.

 Custom Shortcode Examples

-The following are examples of the different types of shortcodes you can create via shortcode template files in /layouts/shortcodes
+The following are examples of the different types of shortcodes you can create via shortcode template files in /layouts/shortcodes.

 Single-word Example: year